-A comprehensive guide to the field of human resources, including core responsibilities such as recruitment, hiring, compensation, training and development, and performance management.
+Explore a comprehensive guide to human resources, including core responsibilities such as recruitment, hiring, compensation, training and development, and performance management.

 56m 7s • COURSE

 HR as a Business Partner with Michael McLernon

 Learn about the role of human resources, and explore strategies and techniques that can help HR business partners become more effective in their roles, and help business leaders understand how to best partner with the HR function.

 33m 16s • COURSE

 Understanding Business with Eddie Davila

 Learn the basic concepts underpinning all businesses, small to large, including manufacturing, sales, resource management, accounting, and economics.

 43m 49s • COURSE